-While you can read our full guide to start-up security, we figured it would be easier to digest and apply the best practices in smaller chunks.
+While you can read our full guide to startup security, we figured it would be easier to digest and apply the operational security best practices in smaller chunks.
 So, we broke up our full guide into four parts.
-This is Part 1.full guide to start-up security, we figured it would be easier to digest and apply the best practices in smaller chunks.
-So, we broke up our full guide into four parts.
-This is Part 1.
+This is part one.

-Introduction: PPT Rules Everything Around You (for better or worse)
+Operational Security Best Practices: PPT Rules Everything Around You For

 People, process, and technology (PPT) can be used to help you break down and assess your security approach and architecture at your company.
-More specifically, you can assess your security practices through the lenses of operational (people and processes) and application and infrastructure (technology).
+More specifically, you can assess your security practices through the lenses of operations (people and processes) and application and infrastructure (technology).